Your choice of flowers can make or break the mood and feel of any event, especially weddings.

 A bride’s greatest accessory, wedding flowers -- in this case, the bridal bouquet -- must be captivating, complementing but not upstaging the iconic white dress every girl dreams of wearing down the aisle.
 This is true for the rest of the entourage too – bridesmaids, maids of honor, matrons of honor, mother of the bride or groom, etc.

 Flowers also make magnificent backdrops for the occasion.
 They dress up and conceal eyesores, turning ordinary churches and unphotogenic reception halls into picture-perfect settings in no time.
-Add fabulous floral tablescapes and centerpieces and you have an elegant and a selfie-worthy wedding reception.
+Add fabulous floral tablescapes and centerpieces and you have an elegant and selfie-worthy wedding reception.

 Today we share some of the best-kept secrets and no-nonsense tips in picking the right wedding flowers from a florist’s point of view.
 Let’s start.